 A potential burglar looks for signs of a vacant house, but you can use these tricks to protect your home and fool anyone into thinking you’re there.

-An exterior light and a motion detector is another great first line of defense.
-It gives a burglar less places to hide in the dark while looking for a place to break in.
+- An exterior light and a motion detector is another great first line of defense.
+It gives a burglar fewer places to hide in the dark while looking for a place to break in.

-Social media is great for keeping up with friends, but it’s also a great way for unwanted strangers to know when you leave for a trip.
-Let your kids know they shouldn’t post of Facebook, Twitter or their blog about leaving for a trip.
+- Social media is great for keeping up with friends, but it’s also a great way for unwanted strangers to know when you leave for a trip.
+Let your kids know they shouldn’t post on Facebook, Twitter or their blog about leaving for a trip.

 The thought of what could happen in your absence is enough to worry anyone, but with these precautions you and your family will have piece of mind knowing your home and belongings are protected.